 The Sunflower Seed

-Sunflower seeds come from the sunflower.
-There can be as many as 1,000 to 2,000 sunflower seeds contained in the head of a single flower!
+There can be as many as 1,000 to 2,000 sunflower seeds contained in the head of a single sunflower!
 The seeds that are harvested are used for eating or are made into sunflower oil, which makes up the majority of the sunflower seed industry.

 Like most seeds, the majority of sunflower seeds’ content is fat.
 A 100-gram serving of sunflower seeds contains over 51 grams of fat.
 That being said, most of these fats are unsaturated, otherwise known as “good” fats (however, they also contain the “bad” saturated fats).